House sheathing is the panel layer that turns framing into a working shell.

 Plywood usually costs more, but it is more forgiving around wetting and drying.
 It can be a better choice for repairs, exposed edges, roof work, coastal conditions, or walls that will carry heavier cladding.

-That does not make plywood magic.
+Plywood is not magic, though.
 Bad flashing, trapped water, and poor nailing can still ruin it.
-The advantage is that it gives the wall or roof a little more forgiveness when conditions are not perfect.
+The advantage is that it gives the wall or roof more forgiveness when conditions are not perfect.

 Integrated weather-barrier panels